Crust Achieves Market Capitalization of $74.00 Million (CRU)

-Crust (CRU) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on June 17th.
-One Crust coin can now be bought for $42.40 or 0.00117874 BTC on popular exchanges.
-During the last week, Crust has traded flat against the U.S. dollar.
-Crust has a market capitalization of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last day.
+Crust (CRU) traded flat against the dollar during the 24-hour period ending at 19:00 PM ET on June 24th.
+One Crust coin can now be purchased for $42.40 or 0.00117874 BTC on major exchanges.
+During the last week, Crust has traded flat against the dollar.
+Crust has a total market cap of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last 24 hours.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.